 Ultimately the company should balance the seriousness of the charge and the potential consequences of a conviction (including whether it results in debarment) against the terms of the settlement, as in some circumstances the terms of a settlement, including, for example, the costs of regular review and monitoring by an independent monitor (typically a large accountancy or law firm), could be more disadvantageous to a company than a conviction.

 The Crime and Courts Act 2013 and the related guidance permit the appointment of monitors in appropriate cases.
-The Deferred Prosecution Agreements Code of Practice (the DPA Code) – of which the SFO and CPS are required to take account when negotiating, applying to the court for and overseeing DPAs – sets out the roles, duties and mechanics of appointing monitors as a term of a DPA.
+The Deferred Prosecution Agreements Code of Practice (the DPA Code) sets out the roles, duties and mechanics of appointing monitors as a term of a DPA.
 The DPA Code stops short of requiring or even encouraging the appointment of a monitor as a condition of a DPA.

 Parallel private civil actions are allowed.
 Generally, but not always, the criminal proceedings will take precedence and civil proceedings can be stayed for the duration of the criminal investigation, so as not to prejudice any criminal proceedings.